 Updating you zoom app can magically fix a lot of ‘stuff’ (so can restarting your computer/mobile device).
 We recommend you try it first.

 Note: Please check which version of zoom you are using before your join a meeting.
 Once you joined a meeting there is no easy way to check which version you are using.
 Unfortunately you can not update zoom at all while you are already in a meeting.
-You need to leave the meeting, update and join again.
+You need to leave the meeting, update and then join again.

 You don’t want to sign up for another of these free accounts?

 The biggest confusion in trying to update your zoom app has been the question: do you have a free (or paid) zoom account?
-If you just downloaded the zoom app to participate in a meeting you do not automatically have a free account, because signing up for it requires additional steps.
+If you just downloaded the zoom app to participate in a meeting you do not automatically have a free account, because signing up for it requires additional active steps.

 If you do not have a free zoom account your zoom.us app looks like this: